CandleLibrary/Wick/README.md

 Checkout the roadmap and changelog

-## Dependancies
+## Dependencies

-Wick is a self contained library and has no runtime dependancies, but it does rely on a number of tools for building and testing the library.
+Wick is a self contained library and has no runtime dependencies, but it does rely on a number of tools for building and testing the library.

 ### Building:
 - Rollup.js - Javascript bundler